<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Bottleneck

-Something which blocks your process' flow and impacts the process' smooth completion.
+Something that blocks your process' flow and impacts the process' smooth completion.

 Brainstorming